-Will you have enough money to live off of in retirement?
+Will you have enough money in retirement?
 The Bureau of Labor Statistics found that only 43% of United States workers participate in a retirement savings plan.

 401k vs. IRA: What's the Difference?

-What is a Self Directed 401k?
+What is a Solo 401k?

-Do you have to be self-employed to have a self-directed 401k?
-Yes and no. To open a self-directed 401k, you must have earned self-employment income.
+Do you have to be completely self-employed to have a self-directed 401k?
+No. To open a self-directed 401k, you must have earned self-employment income.

-You will only be able to contribute to a self-directed 401k in years where you do have some level of self-employment income.
+And, you will only be able to contribute to a Solo 401k in years where you do have some level of self-employment income.